ibm-cloud-docs/vmwaresolutions/vcenter/cloud_modern_bundle_overview.md

 Additional HCX appliances are deployed during configuration as necessary for L2 connectivity, WAN optimization, and gateway connections.

-### Networking specifications for the HCX on IBM Cloud service
+### Networking specifications for HCX on IBM Cloud
 {: #cloud_modern_bundle_overview-hcx-networking-specs}

 * One public portable subnet with 16 IP addresses